mongock/flamingock-docs/site/v1/get-started/get-started.md

 ## Steps

-Mongock provides different runners, from the standalone runner(vanilla version) to Springboot, and other frameworks.
-In this section will show how to use Mongock with Springboot.
+Flamingock provides different runners, from the standalone runner(vanilla version) to Springboot, and other frameworks.
+In this section will show how to use Flamingock with Springboot.

-Carryng on with our **client-service** example in [what is Mongock?](/v1/what-is-mongock), lets start working with Mongock!
+Carryng on with our **client-service** example in [what is Flamingock?](/v1/what-is-mongock), lets start working with Flamingock!

-### 1- Add Mongock bom to your Pom file
+### 1- Add Flamingock bom to your Pom file
 ```xml
 <dependencyManagement>
     <dependencies>